Tusharj045/Tic-TacToe/README.md

-# TicTacToe
+## TicTacToe
 This a game of Tic Tac Toe developed by Tushar Jaiswal.
+It is also known as `Noughts and Crosses`